segmentio/segment-docs/src/connections/sources/custom-domain.md

 CNAME records provide flexibility and centralized management, making it easier to handle domain redirections and subdomain configurations.

-### Benefits of Custom Domain over Custom Proxy
-- **Automatic SSL management**: Segment manages the SSL certificates for your subdomain, ensuring secure communication.
-- **Continuous monitoring**: Segment has security monitors in place, ensuring a quick responses to any issues.
-- **Easy setup**: Segment handles all DNS changes, so you have to complete minimal additional work.
-- **No maintenance**: Segment handles all ongoing infrastructure management.

 ## Supported sources

 Custom Domain supports the following sources: